Want a Nikon camera for video? Have no fear!

 The first thing you will need to think about before deciding on a video camera is its purpose.
 What will you be using the camera for?
 What kinds of videos do you plan on shooting?
 Will cost play a big part in your decision?
 What features do you absolutely require in your camera and what features are you willing to live without?
 These are all questions you should ask yourself before plunging into research.

 There are many genres of video, and as such there are many different cameras catered to specific needs.
-Vloggers will need a lightweight, durable camera that has an easy Wi-Fi/sharing feature (check out our article on the Best Blogging Cameras of 2018 here).
+Vloggers will need a lightweight, durable camera that has an easy Wi-Fi/sharing feature (check out our article on the Best Blogging Cameras here).
 Event videographers need a camera with high quality audio and high ISO settings that can cope with the dim light at evening events.
 Family filmers will want a camera that has good Auto settings for quick filming and a fast shutter speed to capture speedy children.
 Decide on the type of usage your camera will get in its lifetime, and make your decision based on it.
 Video cameras are an investment, and you want the camera you choose to perform as you want it to.

 We have included 4 cameras in this list plus 2 runners-up to guide your search.
 However, Nikon has several other video camera models not included in this article, and we recommend doing your own extensive research before deciding on a model.